Creating an application

 It is required when using a microservices architecture (this is why this question is only asked when generating a monolith).

 Which type of authentication would you like to use?

-The OAuth 2.0 and the JWT approaches allow to use a stateless application architecture (they do not rely on the HTTP Session).
 You can find more information on our securing your application page.

 Which type of database would you like to use?